-Serving the Pumpkin Soup
+Serving the Pumpkin Carrot Soup

-To serve the pumpkin sweet potato and carrot soup, top it off with more fresh ground pepper, and Spice Islands Garlic & Onion powder to taste.
+When it’s done cooking, to serve the pumpkin sweet potato and carrot soup, top it off with more fresh ground pepper, and Spice Islands Garlic & Onion powder to taste.

 Add a drizzle of coconut milk or olive oil to the individual serving bowls.
 You can also use coconut cream instead of coconut milk.
 Use a spoon to create a swirl of cream on top of the soup.